Artur Stefan Kirsten: Work

 In August 2007 he became CFO and in 2008 chief executive officer at Majid Al Futtaim Group in Dubai and in 2010 partner at SCCO International, Dubai.
 From 2010 to 2011 and again from 2015 he was part of the supervisory board of Jerónimo Martins SGPS, SA in Lisbon, as well as in several holding companies and affiliates of the same group.
-From 2018–2020 he was member of the supervisory board of Flaschenpost SE in Münster, Germany.
+From 2018 to 2020 he was member of the supervisory board of Flaschenpost SE in Münster, Germany.

 In 2011 Artur Stefan Kirsten became CFO of the German housing company Deutsche Annington.
 His main duties were to successfully refinance Europe's largest private securitization – GRAND (German Residential Asset Note Distributor plc) – by the end of 2012 in order to execute the IPO in 2013.
 Furthermore, he was co-responsible for the acquisition of the competitor GAGFAH SA by Deutsche Annington in 2014, which was decisive for the name change of the group to Vonovia SE.
 The company was successfully included in the Dax 30 in September 2015.
 In May 2018 he ended his executive board role at his own request.
 FRom 2019 until 2022 was Kirsten a member of the Advisory Board of Vivion Group in Luxemburg, and from 2020 until 2022 he was an advisor for the international infrastructure and mining fonds Foundamental based in Berlin, San Francisco and Singapore.

 In 2021, Kirsten co-founded Monarch with Gerhard Schindler, Tom Enders, Sandro Gaycken, Benjamin Rohé and others, which focuses on issues of democracy assurance and information security in complex data situations, as well as methods for tracking cyber fraud and corruption.
+He serves the Company in the CFO position.